 We are personally partial to the Kernel-to-Masa Program because masa is at its absolute best when freshly prepared from scratch.
 That said, if you would like to run an occasional taco special with hand-pressed tortillas and are not quite ready to make the jump to the Kernel-to-Masa Program, Chef-Grade Masa Harina will allow you to simply add water, press and serve.
 (And remember, we can always set up distribution for specific, pre-made recipes like tostadas or pre-cut chips!)

-With the exception of tortillas, Masienda ships internationally!
-In order to set up a wholesale account and explore custom freight options, please take 90 seconds to share your production needs with our wholesale hospitality team.
+With the exception of tortillas, Masienda ships wholesale to address outside of the contiguous United States as well as internationally!
+In order to set up a wholesale account and explore custom freight options, please take 90 seconds to share your production needs with our hospitality team.

 For foodservice tortillas, we rely on third-party distributors to manage the cold-chain delivery process; that’s to say, tortillas fall outside of our D2Chef distribution model.
 If you are interested in tortillas for your restaurant in the US or Canada, please note that setup will likely be required with your distributor of choice.
 In order to expedite this process, we kindly request that you connect us directly with your representative via email at email@example.com.
 We are unable to fulfill international tortilla orders at this time.